 You could also leave yourself open to accusations of insurance fraud, which might make it difficult for you to get insurance in the future – or could lead to prosecution.

-What if I stop work?
+What if I lose my job or stop working?

 You are likely to pay a different premium if you are no longer working because of retirement, unemployment or because you choose to stop working for another reason.